kaufmann42/globus-js/README.md

 **Parameters**

 -   `bearerToken` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** token authorized by globus.org.
--   `endpointId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the endpoint you'd like to get an ACL from.
+-   `endpoint_xid` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the endpoint you'd like to get an ACL from.
 -   `id` **int** Integer id of an access rule.

 Returns **[promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** containing the body of the response.

 ## createAccessRule

 createAccessRule - opens an access point with a given user.
-Shared endpointId's can be found by looking at the details of the endpoint you want to piggy back off of.
+Shared endpoint_xid's can be found by looking at the details of the endpoint you want to piggy back off of.

 **Parameters**

 -   `bearerToken` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** token authorized by globus.org.
--   `endpointId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the endpoint you'd like to base your share off of.
+-   `endpoint_xid` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the endpoint you'd like to base your share off of.
 -   `userId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the UUID of the user you'd like to share this endpoint with
 -   `path` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** an absolute path to the resoureces you'd like to share
 -   `permissions` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** a combination of 'r', 'w', to give the user read and write permissions